 - essentials for survival in countries that cannot afford these themselves

 - family planning education everywhere this is not available

 - free contraception in countries where this is not available

 - free sterilisation on request in countries where this is not currently available

 - ethical assistance for those who seek death with dignity rather than seeking eco-costly medical treatments, or for those who wish for an escape from the starvation and deprivation which will escalate with eco-collapse.

 - alternatives to those technologies which damage the environment

 - natural carbon-capture

-- setting up sponsorship or twinning schemes between affluent and poor communities, so affluent people get involved and are made aware of the impact of their wasteful behaviour on other peoples lives, in this way they might provide direct support to an impoverished community that needs assistance.
+- setting up sponsorship or twinning schemes between affluent and poor communities, so affluent people can be involved and are made aware of the impact of their wasteful behaviour on other peoples’ lives

-In the re-education exercise that will be involved it is recommended that we advocate need to shrink our impact so we can give space back to wildlife.
-We need to see ourselves as part of a global community willing to work for the collective good.
-To replace the damaging pursuit of material wealth, we shall need to revert to the old values advocated by the few remaining ‘indigenous’ cultures:
+In the re-education exercise that will be involved it is recommended that we advocate the need to shrink our impact so we can give space back to wildlife.
+Without bio-diversity the eco-system that we need for survival collapses.
+We need to see ourselves as an integral part of the global community, benefitting by working for the collective good.
+To replace the damaging pursuit of material wealth, we shall need to revert to some of the old values advocated by the few remaining ‘indigenous‘ cultures: